Jlvstrasse/click_it/README.md

 # Click It

 ## Description
 ### Background changes colors every time button is pushed.
-To create it I coded along with Web Dev Tutorials on Youtube.
+To create it I mostly followed along with Web Dev Tutorials on Youtube, with some minor changes.

 ## Technologies
 ### HTML, CSS, and Bootstrap